cynthialmy/cynthialmy.github.io/_posts/2024-01-03-new-parents.md

 * **Product marketplace or recommendation engine.** While 60% of parents reported terminology confusion, solving this requires a content-heavy, review-dependent platform with different unit economics.
 I chose not to build it.
 * **Community or social features.** Parents expressed a strong desire to connect with peers, but community products require critical mass to deliver value.
 Including community in v1 creates a cold-start problem that would distract from the core productivity value proposition.
-* **Physical product evaluation.** The preference for in-person testing is valid, but addressing it requires retail partnerships and logistics infrastructure -- a business development problem, not a product problem.
+* **Physical product evaluation.** The preference for in-person testing is valid, but addressing it requires retail partnerships and logistics infrastructure.
+That is a business development problem, not a product problem.
 * **Safety-critical recommendations.** I drew a firm line: the AI would never recommend specific formulas, medications, or safety equipment.
 These decisions carry liability and trust requirements that an early-stage product cannot meet.
 The product helps parents *organize* decisions, not *make* them in high-stakes domains.

 ---